dandi/dandi-hub/doc/design/data-retention-policy.md

 At an interval of every 7 days, calculate home directory disk usage.

-Notify user if:
-   - any of the above listed thresholds were reached
-   - total du exceeds some threshold (e.g. 100G)
-   - total outdated caches size exceeds some threshold (e.g. 1G)
-   - prior notification was sent more than a week ago

-Notification information:
-   - large file list
-   - summarized data retention policy
-   - Notice number
-   - request to cleanup

 ### Reset home directories after 45 days of inactivity